 After a serious accident involving a big rig, especially one that involves very bad injuries or a fatality, the crash will be investigated by authorities.
-Often the police or DPS will conduct an extensive look in to how the crash occurred and who may be a fault.
+Often the police or DPS will conduct an extensive look into how the crash occurred and who may be a fault.
 But, relying upon the authorities to do everything to protect your interests if you are the victim or family of the deceased, is a mistake.

 Police Investigations May Not Be Enough

-For serious accidents the police usually will investigate to determine their opinion as to the cause of the crash.
-They also may look at the big rig and driver to inquire whether there are violations such as speeding, mechanical problems with the truck or hours of service violations by the truck driver.
+For serious accidents, the police usually will investigate to determine their opinion as to the cause of the crash.
+They also may look at the big rig and driver to inquire whether there are violations such as speeding, mechanical problems with the truck, or hours of service violations by the truck driver.
 However, whether the investigation is thorough depends upon the severity of the crash and injury sustained.
 In almost every truck accident case an attorney should be hired early to protect the claims for the injured or the family who lost a loved one.

 Not all Evidence is Contained in the Crash Report

-While the DOT of local authorities my complete a crash report, the report is never the whole story.
+While the DOT of local authorities may complete a crash report, the report is never the whole story.
 Vital evidence may be omitted.
 Consider the crash report a starting point in investigations of a commercial vehicle injury accident.